Human immunodeficiency virus (HIV) targets the body’s immune system and often leads to acquired immune deficiency syndrome (AIDS).

-- Alcohol use and abuse may make it difficult for infected patients to follow the complex medications regimen that is often prescribed to treat HIV/AIDS.
+- Alcohol misuse may make it difficult for infected patients to follow the complex medications regimen that is often prescribed to treat HIV/AIDS.

-- Alcohol abuse and dependence can contribute to conditions such as liver disease and other disorders that have an impact on the progression of HIV infection.
+- Alcohol use disorder (AUD) can contribute to conditions such as liver disease and other disorders that have an impact on the progression of HIV infection.

 All of these factors increase the likelihood that an infected person will infect others or will go on to develop AIDS.